 What do we mean by scam?
 Unfortunately there are many related to tourism and most rip-offs take advantage of the ignorance, or just general lack of being informed, we’re all guilty of when we visit a new city.

 To help you avoid them, we have divided the travel scams into 3 categories: those that take place in the street, on public transport and online scams.
 Some refer to pickpocketing and others are about misleading offers or being ripped-off just for being a tourist.
+It goes without saying that you should always make sure you have the correct travel documentation for the country you are going to visit.

 1. Counterfeit money at the currency exchange.
 Exchanging money on the street may seem convenient, but it´s not the best option.
 To prevent fraud like counterfeit money or the wrong amount, the safest option is to go to a store specialized in money exchange and know what the current exchange rate is.